Skip to main content

 • create: Creates a new Alloy project with PurgeTSS already set up.

-• copy-fonts: Copies the official icon fonts for PurgeTSS into the ./app/assets/fonts folder.
+• icon-library: Copies the official icon fonts for PurgeTSS into the ./app/assets/fonts folder.

 • build-fonts: Generates a ./purgetss/styles/fonts.tss file with class definitions and fontFamily selectors for custom fonts.